McIntoshLab1/homelab/docs/case-studies/dns.md

 ### Package installation hung inside the container
 The first problem appeared before Pi-hole was even involved:
-`apt update` inside the container hung indefinitely, with no error and no progress — the container appeared to have no internet access at all.
+`apt update` inside the container hung indefinitely, with no error and no progress, the container appeared to have no internet access at all.

-Two pings isolated the failure. `ping 1.1.1.1` — a raw IP requiring no name lookup, succeeded.
+Two pings isolated the failure. `ping 1.1.1.1` , a raw IP requiring no name lookup, succeeded.
 While `ping google.com` returned "Temporary failure in name resolution."
 Together, those results showed the network itself was functional and only